-John Pla, head of a stable of business units in Southern California that includes the RestoraCrete brand, says there’s relatively little new under the sun regarding color-restoration methods and materials.
+John Pla is head of a stable of business units in Southern California that includes the RestoraCrete brand.
+He says there’s relatively little new under the sun regarding color-restoration methods and materials.

 The real story, Pla contends, is what contractors can do on the marketing and business side of things — presenting themselves as specialists who focus on expertise in certain facets of the trade.

 For example, staining pool coping is a niche, as is staining stamped concrete and concrete pavers, he says.
-Expertise in one or more can be marketed, with reputations built and value added.
+You can market expertise in one or more, with reputations built and value added.

-Business model and marketing approaches aside, Pla also gives high marks to the NewLook International color-restoration portfolio, saying it delivers highly predictable staining results.
+Business model and marketing approaches aside, Pla also gives high marks to the NewLook International color-restoration portfolio.
+He says it delivers highly predictable staining results.